 - The addition of short introductory paragraph outlining the article’s main arguments and findings, and any relevant background information for readers.

-Once articles are published, we are very happy to make further edits afterwards should the author deem them to be necessary.
+- Once posts are published, we are very happy to make further edits afterwards should the author deem them to be necessary.
+A short note would be added to the end of the post, acknowledging any post-publication edits.

 Creative Commons and article sharing policy